raaaimund/typo3-docker/README.md

 # Typo3 <3 Docker

+## clean.bat
+Run 'clean.bat' to remove the containers and volumes.

 ## build.bat
-Run 'build.bat' to remove the volumes and rebuild the images.
+Run 'build.bat' to rebuild the images.
 You will end up with a brand new Typo3 installation.

 Place a sql dump file called _dump.sql_ inside _site/sql_ to import this dump during installation.